Welcome to Personality Central

 Also, don’t focus on too much detail about the task required or spend too much time on immediate realities: INFPs prefer to figure it out along the way.

-One of the INFPs desire is to make the world a better place by bringing out the full potential of each individual.
+One of the INFPs desire is to make the world a better place by bringing out the full potential of each person.
 When you share information with INFPs, ensure you link it back to how it can develop people.

-Also, share personal stories and talk about how this development of people actually helps in the betterment of the world.
+Also, share personal stories and talk about how this development of people helps in the betterment of the world.
 Such language is inspiring to INFPs and is likely to bring out the best in them if they believe likewise.

 That said; let’s look at what will possibly cause conflict with an INFP, and how you can avoid it.